 - The toggle button does not appear on the login page

-- Side blocks disappear completely if full screen mode is triggered.
-They can be retrieved by toggling back to normal screen mode
+- The side block disappears completely if full screen mode is triggered.
+It can be retrieved by toggling back to normal screen mode

 - Ctrl + Alt + b is an alternative way to toggle screen mode

 - Once triggered there is no fixed width, i.e. if you stretch the window across two monitors you will be able utilise the full content area